What Causes Neck Pain After A Car Accident?

 - RF treatment – Medial branch radiofrequency denervation treatment

 - Botulinum Toxin A treatment (Botox)

 - Home exercise plan

 To talk to a Legal Expert adviser about a claim for neck and lower back pain after a car accident, please call today.
 We can help you with any queries you have about whiplash claims and can provide you with a compensation estimate if you’ve suffered neck pain after a car accident.

 You may suffer a lumbar spinal sprain injury in a car accident due to excessive force being applied to your back.
 The trauma causes ligaments, tendons, and muscles found in your back to stretch beyond their natural reach.

 This type of injury is hard to diagnose in an x-ray.
 As such, it would be up to a doctor’s knowledge of their patient to correctly determine a diagnosis involving a lumbar spinal sprain.

 If you would like to discuss your case with a Legal Expert adviser to find out whether you have a valid personal injury claim, please speak to a member of our team today.

 The medical definition of ‘stenosis’ is an abnormal narrowing of a channel found in the human body.
-As such, spinal stenosis describes the narrowing of the bone channel where spinal nerves and the spinal cord is found.
+As such, spinal stenosis describes the narrowing of the bone channel where spinal nerves and the spinal cord are found.

 Commonly, this issue occurs through natural ageing but it can be the result of some form of trauma too which includes being involved in a car accident.
 The pain is caused by a ruptured disc or a bone fragment invading the spinal canal which as a consequence applies pressure to nerves or the spinal cord.